CODE OF CONDUCT

 3.4.
 Faith and belief

 At KY, everyone should be able to have and exercise their faith and conviction without disparaging, mean, or otherwise offensive comments.
 No one should feel that they need to hide their faith and beliefs or that they need to defend them.
-All activities should be organised in a manner that takes into account the sensitivity of these issues.
+All activities should be organized in a manner that takes into account the sensitivity of these issues.

-3.5.
-Multiculturalism and Ethnicity
+3.6 Multiculturalism and Ethnicity

 3.7.
 Privacy of members